Cart

 • Detox and juice cleanses: HPV resides in cells, not freely in the blood.
 There is no biological mechanism by which detoxification programs could specifically remove the virus.

-• Vaginal douches and HPV treatments: These can disturb the vaginal microflora and weaken rather than strengthen local immune defense.
+• Vaginal douches and HPV cures: These can disrupt the vaginal microflora and weaken local immune defenses rather than strengthen them.

-• Immune system boosts through short-term high dosages: The immune system does not work like a muscle that can be revved up quickly.
-Immune function means balance, not maximum stimulation.
+• Immune system boosts through short-term high dosages: The immune system does not work like a muscle that can be briefly revved up.
+Immune function means balance, not maximal stimulation.

 • Abnormal Pap smear result: If HPV has already caused cell changes, it's about targeted monitoring, not just waiting.
 A colposcopy may be necessary.